2013–14 UConn Huskies women's basketball team: 2014

 UConn started the season with nine scholarship players plus two walk-ons, but has had to play with fewer on several occasions.
 In the game against USF, Tuck was unavailable (out for the season), Banks was unavailable (ankle injury) and Chong dressed, but had stomach issues and was unable to play.
 This left the five starters and one scholarship player.
-Opposing coaches aren't showing much sympathy, as the short bench hasn't contributed to a loss.
+Opposing coaches are not showing much sympathy, as the short bench has not contributed to a loss.
 Against USF, Stewart scored 29 to help lead the Huskies to an 81–53 win.
 The game against Temple on January 28 was held at McGonigle Hall an arena familiar to head coach Auriemma, as it is just six miles from where he grew up, but it was the first time he had ever coached a game there.
 Stewart hit 15 of 19 shot attempts, ending with a career-high 37 points.
 She helped lead the Huskies to a 93–56 victory.

 When UConn played Cincinnati in December, the Bearcats held UConn to 67 points, their lowest scoring total of the year to that point.
 (South Florida would hold UConn to 63 in February.)
-In their second match up of the season, defense would again be the key theme, but not by Cincinnati.
+In their second match-up of the season, defense would again be the key theme, but not by Cincinnati.
 The Huskies scored 86, while holding the Bearcats to just 29 points.
 UConn won easily, extending their season record to 23–0.

 On February 4, UConn faced SMU at their campus home, Gampel.
 The Huskies scored the first 19 points of the game; all five starters ended with double-digit scoring.
 The final score in favor of UConn was 102–41.
 UConn next faced Louisville, in a rematch of the 2013 National Championship game.
 Louisville was ranked No. 4 in the country, and came in with only a single loss on the season, winners of their last 16 games, the longest winning streak in school history.
 The game was reasonably close early, with UConn holding only a five-point lead late in the first half.
 Then Stewart hit consecutive three-pointers to open up the lead before the sellout crowd.
 The Huskies held Louisville's leading scorer Shoni Schimmel, to nine points and won 81–64.

 UConn returned to Florida to play South Florida.
 Despite the final score of 63–38, USF head coach Jose Fernandez had reasons for optimism.
 His team held UConn to the lowest points total of the season, as well as the fewest made field goals.
 Mosqueda-Lewis was unable to play due to mononucleosis, so Saniya Chong was a first time starter.
 While she did not score, she played 37 minutes and earned praise from her coach.